Explicit 34: Star Wars Holiday Special

 0:32

-That's the spirit, you'll be celebrating life today before you know it.
+That's the spirit you'll be celebrating life day before you know it.

 0:41

-discussed the silliest, worst, or downright the most memorable music videos.
+Irishman and a Bulgarian discuss the silliest, worst or downright the most memorable music

 0:51